vmyrgiotis/vmyrgiotis.github.io/README.md

 ### About
 ---------
 Welcome to my GitHub page.
-I am a researcher working at the University of Edinburgh (UK) and the UK Centre for Ecology and Hydrology.
+I am a researcher working at the University of Edinburgh and the UK Centre for Ecology and Hydrology.
 My research focuses on the interface between agricultural ecosystems and the environment.
 I use mathematical modelling and data analytics to understand, describe and predict the dynamics of carbon and nitrogen in agricultural ecosystems.

 ### Code
 ---------
 **DALEC-Grass** is a model of carbon biogeochemistry in managed grasslands.
 A version of the model's code is available [here](https://github.com/GCEL).